 Good and Bad Foods

 Bad foods that can be cut out of one’s menu and help in a huge manner are those foods that are high in sugars and bad types of fat.
 Good foods to make certain are within the Meal plan would include more fruits and vegetables such as those that follow.

 - Red peppers

 It is recommended by the National Institutes of Health and the British Journal of Nutrition to increase good fats by 200 mg daily.
-The good healthy fats, the Omega-3’s, are items such as those found on the list that follows and should be increased in the diet plan, however, the need to limit the trans fats also known as saturated fats that are considered to be very unhealthy remains.
+The good healthy fats, the Omega-3’s, are items such as those found on the list that follows and should be increased in the meal plan to lose weight while breastfeeding, however, the need to limit the trans fats also known as saturated fats that are considered to be very unhealthy remains.